trimstray/nginx-admins-handbook/README.md

 ## SSL Report: blkcipher.info

 Many of these recipes have been applied to the configuration of my private website.
+I finally got all 100%'s on my scores...

 <p align="center">
     <img src="https://github.com/trimstray/nginx-quick-reference/blob/master/doc/img/blkcipher_ssllabs_preview.png"